basecamp/bcx-api/README.md

 Help us make it better
 ----------------------

 Please tell us how we can make the API better.
-If you have a specific feature request or if you found a bug, please use Github issues.
-If you just want to talk with us or other developers about the API, you can subscribe to the [37signals-api mailing list](http://groups.google.com/group/37signals-api).
+If you have a specific feature request or if you found a bug, please use GitHub issues.
+Fork these docs and send a pull request with improvements.

+To talk with us and other developers about the API, subscribe to the [37signals-api mailing list](http://groups.google.com/group/37signals-api).